Peterhague/CI-_MS2_Minesweeper/README.md

 <ol>
     <li>As a player, I want to be able to easily navigate to the game of my choosing.</li>
+    <li>As a player, I want games that are interactive.</li>
     <li>As a player, I want to be able to test my reasoning abilities.</li>
     <li>As a player, I want to be able to test my spelling skills.</li>
     <li>As a player, I want to be able to test my general knowledge and memory.</li>
+    <li>As a player, I want games that that are responsive to my abilities.</li>
+    <li>As a player, I want games that give me feedback on my performance to encourage me to improve.</li>
     <li>As a player, I want to be able to contact the developers with my ideas and to engage with them on social media.</li>
 </ol>